Sukhmani252/Electric-Vehicle-Sales-Drop/README.md

 Insights and recommendations are provided on the following areas:

 - **Quantifying Sales Drop:** Investigating the sales drop in the initial 3 weeks of launch.
-- **Seasonality Trends:** Comparison with other scooters' sales to assess whether there’s a relationship between launch timings and performance.
+- **Launch Timings:** Comparison with other scooters' sales to assess whether there’s a relationship between launch timings and performance.
 - **Email Campaign Analysis:**  Understanding the impact and success of the email campaign.

 SQL queries utilized for the analysis can be found [here](url)